Robehind/V-Project/README.md

 - **Result Analysis**

-V-project provides a analysis script based on [Matplotlib]() and [seaborn]() to draw curves about some metrics and heatmap (only support AI2THOR env for now)
+V-project provides a analysis script based on [Matplotlib](https://matplotlib.org/) and [Seaborn](http://seaborn.pydata.org/) to draw curves about some metrics and heatmap (only support AI2THOR env for now)
 ```bash
 python data_analysis/plotter.py --path=<PATH-TO-THE-EVAL-DIR>
 ```
-Click what you want to click :)
+Use regular expression to filter result data and click what you want to click :)
 - **Visualization**:

 Run: